 Douglas has a degree in fine art, which helped him learn the various technical aspects of painting, but learning to paint aircraft accurately is something that only practicing for decades, as well as studying and learning directly from other aviation artists and artists in general, can really accomplish. ...more

-He has an extensive and ever growing collection of digital images of aircraft for reference, an extensive aviation library, and also makes use of accurately modeled, assembled and painted plastic kits in the planning and drawing stage of creating an image, be it an oil on canvas, a watercolor, a pencil sketch, or using Corel Painter XII and now X3 and a Wacom Cintiq pressure sensitive monitor combined with a Mac Pro computer for the newer digital paintings.
+He has an extensive and ever growing collection of digital images of aircraft for reference, an extensive aviation library, and also makes use of accurately modeled, assembled and painted plastic kits in the planning and drawing stage of creating an image, be it an oil on canvas or panel, a watercolor, a pencil drawing.
 They all start the same, with sketches and then careful drawing before any color is applied.

-He is an artist member of the American Society of Aviation Artists (ASAA), a fine organization that is dedicated to promoting aviation art as fine art, and educating the public and encouraging young artists about the subject.
+He is an Artist Fellow member of the American Society of Aviation Artists (ASAA), a fine organization that is dedicated to promoting aviation art as fine art, and educating the public and encouraging young artists about the subject.